The Sheldon Memorial Lectures

 THE SHELDON MEMORIAL LECTURE 2021

 The story of a Great War Poet whose identity was kept a secret for over half a century.
 In her lecture Sue reveals the surprising truth about a well known York figure and reintroduces a modern audience to a much loved poem.
+This lecture formed part of the publication John Stanley Purvis - Verses and Fragments: Poems of the Great War.

 THE SHELDON MEMORIAL LECTURE 2020

-GEORGE PACE CVO (1915 – 1975) by Peter Pace
+George Pace CVO (1915 – 1975)

 George Pace was the Country’s most prolific Church architect in the post war period.
 He designed new churches, restored cathedrals and re-ordered hundreds of parish churches including locally St. Martin le Grand and Holy Redeemer, Acomb.
 He had an exceptional knowledge of mediaeval architecture, but was a modernist designing in concrete and steel using Yorkshire craftsmen to make a church an act of worship in itself.
 He worked in the tradition of the great Victorian architects designing everything down to the light fittings and door handles.